corrie2/learngit/readme.txt

-git is a distribursion control system. git is free software
+it is a distribursion control system. git is free software
 123
 456s